Chapter 26:

 The village market was lively.
 Vendors called, children laughed, old ladies bargained for produce.
 The smell of grilled skewers drifted in the air.
 It was everything the children dreamed of.

-‘Alright,’ he said, placing both hands on his hips.
+‘Alright,’ he started.
 ‘Observe human behavior.
 Walk politely.
 No magic.’

 They took one cautious step forward.
 And the chaos began immediately.